rotsix/dotfiles/README.md

 A few remarks to read before deploying:

 - btw i use arch, a pacman configuration is deployed.
-- I'm also using Network-Manager to provide Wi-Fi.
+- I'm also using NetworkManager to provide Wi-Fi.
 - TLP is enabled to reduce battery consumption.

  Some wallpapers are available in `~/.wallpapers/`, to use one, link it to `~/.wallpaper` (without any extension).